4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 ### Select Ids

 Select harness elements by inserting an array of harness element ids into the `selectedIds` property.

+### Pick Ids

+Click on harness element geometries to pick them.
+Picking harness elements also selects them.
+Ids of the picked harness elements are passed in the `pickedIds` event.

 ### Set Colors